graphitejs/server/README.md

 The mutation decorator accepts these type parameter for to define the arguments and return type.

-- **String** - When you pass a String, you are specified the field that will accepts the mutation The String is a key value where value is a valid Scalar Type.
+- **String**: When you pass a String, you are specified the field that will accepts the mutation The String is a key value where value is a valid Scalar Type.
 In this case the default return type regards to name Class User.

 ```javascript